HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_labels_annotations.md

-# Configure labels and annotations
+# Configure Labels and Annotations

 This section documents the configuration of labels and annotations for different DX resources.